 At the centre of the courtyard is a pillar.
 Inscriptions in Tibetan on the pillar contain the complete history of Rumtek Monastery.
 The monastery is spread over 74 acres.

 At the entrance to the main building is a painting of the four guardians.
 After Buddha attained nirvana, the four guardians promised to protect every Buddhist monastery.
 The monastery also has a painting of Lord Ganesha.
 The sixteenth Gyalwa Karmapa reportedly had a dream that Ganesha was helping him in construction of the monastery.

 The twelfth Karmapa initially built Rumtek monastery in the mid 1700s.
 But when the sixteenth Karmapa arrived in Sikkim in 1959, he found the monastery in ruins.
 With liberal help from the Sikkim royal family, he rebuilt the place in four years.

 The Chinese invaded Tibet in 1959.
 Many Tibetans had to flee their country.
 Among them was Rangjung Rigpe Dorje, the sixteenth Gyalwa Karmapa, along with other Rinpoches, lamas and monks.

 The big prayer hall inside the monastery is worth seeing.
 It is decorated with beautiful murals, statues and tangkhas (Budhist paintings on cotton or silk appliqué).

 Photography is allowed outside the buildings, but is forbidden inside.
-A cafeteria and washrooms have been made available for the convenience of visitors.
+Washrooms have been made available for the convenience of visitors.

 The monastery has lovely gardens.
 Flowers seem to thrive in the summer climate of Sikkim.
 I saw roses in many places.